auxesis/visage/README.md

 Configuring
 -----------

-Config lives in `config.yaml`.
-You may want to customise the plugins displayed in the profiles list.
-The default works for my laptop, but your production servers are going to be quite different. :-)
+Config lives in several files under `config/`.

+ * `profiles.yaml` - graphs Visage is to display
+ * `plugin-colors.yaml` - colors for specific plugins/plugin instances
+ * `fallback-colors.yaml` - ordered list of fallback colors
+ * `init.rd` - bootstrapping code, specifies collectd's RRD directory

+`profiles.yaml` isn't setup by default, but you can copy `profiles.yaml.sample` across and edit to taste.
+The plugins are in the format of `plugin`/`plugin-instance`, with `plugins-instance` being optional.

+If you don't specify a `plugin-instance` Visage will attempt to graph all plugin instances under the specified `plugin`, e.g. `cpu-0` will display `cpu-idle`, `cpu-interrupt`, `cpu-nice`, etc, whereas `cpu-0/cpu-wait` will only show `cpu-wait`.

 You should be able to deduce the config format from the existing file (it's simple nested key-value data).

 Make sure collectd's RRD directory is readable by whatever user the web server is running as.
-You can tell Visage where collectd's rrd directory is in `config.yaml`, with the `rrddir` key.
+You can specify where collectd's rrd directory is in `init.rb`, with the `c['rrddir']` key.

 Developing
 ----------